Listen to This Article:

 6. Kopi Luwak Coffee

-Kopi luwak coffee has a highly unusual origin.
-It’s made from coffee beans that have been eaten and excreted by Asian palm civets, a type of wild cat-like animal native to Indonesia.
-Inside the civet’s digestive tract, the beans are fermented and partially broken down.
-The coffee is then harvested from the feces of the civet, washed thoroughly, and roasted.
+The beans are fermented and partially broken down inside the civet’s digestive tract before they are harvested from the feces of the civet, washed thoroughly, and roasted.
 The coffee is said to have a rich, smooth flavor with hints of chocolate and caramel.

 There are concerns about this popular coffee having a detrimental effect on the civet population.
 Some people capture civets and keep them in poor conditions to mass-produce the beans.
 As naturally solitary animals, civets don’t thrive on farms.
 So make sure to only get yours from ethical sources!